MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/kafka-connector-source-v2.md

 ### Cleanup

-To delete the connector from the Confluent Control Center, navigate to the source connector you created and select the **Delete** icon.
+To delete the connector from the Confluent Control Center, navigate to the source connector you created and select the **Deletion** icon.

 :::image type="content" source="./media/kafka-connector-source-v2/delete-source-connector.png" lightbox="./media/kafka-connector-source-v2/delete-source-connector.png" alt-text="Screenshot of delete option in the source connector dialog.":::